 IF you’ve been able to do everything correctly up to this point and you don’t have to find out what you’ve done wrong, you haven’t sought help for your mental condition, or you haven’t been arrested by the police who’ve been monitoring your questionable and illegal purchases over the internet…

 *BAM* insta-gun to go ham in a school or rob a store.

 In other words, while ghost guns are real, the problem we have in America is not necessarily guns but easy access to guns.
-Ghost guns may seem easy and a serious problem to enacting meaningful gun control, but when you shine a light on the issue, the spooky nature of ghost guns completely disappears.
+Ghost guns may seem easy and a serious problem in enacting meaningful gun control, but when you shine a light on the issue, the spooky nature of ghost guns almost completely disappears.